Cyber Intelligence

 Microsoft SentinelDefender PortalMicrosoft Defender XDRSIEMAzure SecuritySOCMigrationUnified Security Operations

-Microsoft announced in late 2025 that the standalone Azure Portal experience for Microsoft Sentinel — accessed via portal.azure.com → Microsoft Sentinel — will be retired in July 2026.
-All Sentinel capabilities will migrate to the unified Microsoft Defender portal at security.microsoft.com, sitting alongside Microsoft Defender XDR.
+Microsoft announced in late 2025 that the standalone Azure Portal experience for Sentinel — portal.azure.com → Microsoft Sentinel — will be retired in July 2026.
+Everything moves to the unified Microsoft Defender portal at security.microsoft.com, alongside Defender XDR.

-This isn't just a URL change.
-The unified portal represents a fundamental rearchitecting of how Microsoft's SIEM and XDR products interact, with new investigation capabilities, a merged incident queue, and a combined analytics engine spanning both Sentinel and Defender XDR signals.
+More than a URL change: the unified portal changes how Sentinel and Defender XDR interact, with a merged incident queue, shared investigation graph, and an analytics engine spanning both products' signals.

 Timeline: